Soft Skills Interview Queries

 3. Share a situation when you had to quickly adapt to a change.
 What did you do?

 "Our main client suddenly changed the project scope, which required a major change in our strategy.
 It happened ten days before the deadline.
-After having three cups of espresso, I analyzed the new project scope and communicated changes to the team.
+After having three cups of espresso, I analyzed the new assignment scope and communicated changes to the team.
 Then, I re-prioritized tasks to meet new requirements.
 The team stayed calm and informed about the new requirements and had my ongoing support during the change.
 We completed the project before the deadline".

 4. Tell me about a time you worked with a difficult coworker.